EricLegend/Vertbot/README.md

 2. Open cmd and type `npm install --save discord.js`
 3. cd into the folder you cloned the repo into
 4. type `node app.js` to start the bot.

-  a.
+  ⋅⋅⋅a.
 Remember to change the token to one of yours to test with your bot.
 5.  tada your bot should be running.